BenKashouris/BenKashouris.github.io/_projects/surface_cellular_automata.md

 Sort the neighbors to establish a consistent ordering.
 ```
 This seemed to be working, in fact I ended up writing a entirely separate debug tool to check this.
 Now it was time to build the flat mesh and traverse that.
-This I realized was gonna to be unsuited to the project as current implemented.
+This I realized was going to be unsuited to the project as currently implemented.
 As it would involve making a whole bunch of faces in memory that might not be used, as well as having to potentially dynamically resize the grid as needed.
 This was the turning point.
 I chose to abandon this strategy and reformulate the problem.

 ### Actual method for polygon unwrapping